DCprivate/dataset-builder/DataHarvester/README.md

 ### Service Dependencies

-Each service must be installed in order, as they depend on the shared package:
+Each microservice depends on the shared package, so install it first.

-1. Install shared utilities first:
+1. Install shared utilities:
 ```bash
 cd services/shared
 pip install -e .
 cd ../..
 ```

-2. Install service packages (in any order after shared):
+2. Then install other service packages:
 ```bash
 # API Service
 cd services/api